matchilling/com.matchilling.www/src/pages/article/2017-12-24-storing-security-sensitive-data-using-aws-kms-and-openssl/index.md

 ```
 ### 4. Storing the CipherTextBlob

 Next, we are going to extract the `CipherTextBlob` from the `data_key.json` , base64 decode and store it in our repository.
-The OpenSSL toolkit provides a base64 implementation rather than which we will use for the decoding.
+The OpenSSL toolkit provides a base64 implementation which we will use for the decoding.

 **The blob contains meta-data about which CMK was used during data key creation.
 It will allow us to retrieve the plaintext key later on decryption.**